WKU Student Publications Policy Manual

 Use of alcoholic beverages while on assignment

-No drinking is permitted when on assignment.
+No drinking of alcoholic beverages is permitted when on assignment.
 See Alcohol, Drug and Conduct Policy.

 Sexual harassment is prohibited.
 Sexual harassment is: (verbal) suggestive comments, sexual innuendo, threats, insults, jokes about sex-specific traits, sexual propositions; (non-verbal) vulgar gestures, whistling, leering, suggestive or insulting noises; (physical) touching, pinching, brushing the body, coercing sexual intercourse, assault.
-This conduct can be called job-related harassment when submission is made implicitly or explicitly a condition of work-related assignments, compensation or other factors, and if such conduct interferes with the staffer’s performance or creates a hostile intimidating or offensive work environment.
-Any harassment claim should be reported in writing to the editor-in-chief and adviser for investigation.
-If the investigation reveals real harassment, the guilty party will be reprimanded and another incident would be grounds for dismissal.
-A staff meeting that includes a discussion of sexual harassment and working conditions is recommended at the start of each semester.
+This conduct can be called job-related harassment when submission is made implicitly or explicitly a condition of work-related assignments, compensation or other factors, and if such conduct interferes with the staffer’s performance or creates a hostile, intimidating or offensive work environment.
+Any harassment claim should be reported in writing to the editor-in-chief and adviser, who will report the concern to the WKU Title IX office for investigation.
+Regardless of university action, if harassment is confirmed, the guilty party will be subject to disciplinary action within Student Publications, up to an including dismissal.
+Staff meetings within each division that include a discussion of sexual harassment and working conditions is recommended at the start of each semester.

-The College Heights Herald, the Talisman and Cherry Creative follow the university’s sexual harassment policy.
+The College Heights Herald, the Talisman, Student Publications Advertising and Cherry Creative follow the university’s sexual harassment policy.
 All members of the Student Publications professional staff are considered “mandatory reporters” of sexual misconduct, and must report any allegations of sexual misconduct to the property university authorities for investigation.

 Electronically altered photos